petterreinholdtsen/noark5-tester/docs/epostlagring.md

 ```
 korrespondansepart: {
-  "korrespondansepartType" : "avsender"
+  "korrespondansepartType" : "avsender",
-  "navn" : sender / from
+  "navn" : sender / from,
-  "kontaktinformasjon.epostadresse" : sender / from
+  "kontaktinformasjon.epostadresse" : sender / from,
 }
 ```